codeplea/genann/README.md

 genann_free(ann);
 ```

-Not that this example is to show API usage, it is not showing good machine
+This example is to show API usage, it is not showing good machine learning
-learning techniques.
-In a real application you would likely want to learn on
+techniques.
+In a real application you would likely want to learn on the test
-the test data in a random order.
-You would also want to monitor the learning to
+data in a random order.
+You would also want to monitor the learning to prevent
-prevent over-fitting.
+over-fitting.

 ##Usage